 To get to the campground: From the 210 Freeway in La Cañada Flintridge, head northeast on Angeles Crest Highway (CA 2) for 35 miles.
 Buckhorn Campground is on the left just past the Mount Waterman Ski Area.
 Buckhorn Campground can also be reached from the north by driving south on Route 2 from the Route 128 for 30 miles.

-Campground address: Angeles Crest Highway, Angeles National Forest, Pearblossom, CA 93553
+Campground address: Angeles Crest Highway, San Gabriel Mountains National Monument, Pearblossom, CA 93553

 Campground coordinates: 34.34333, -117.921196 (34° 20′ 35.98″N 117° 55′ 16.30″W)